 HTML Content Builders

 KompoZer is Free Open Source software built as a complete web authoring system that combines web file management and easy-to-use WYSIWYG web page editing.
 It’s designed to be extremely easy to use, especially for non-technical computer users who just want to create attractive, professional-looking web pages without needing to know HTML or web coding.
-You can build HTML-based content with this application, then use plugins that let you insert code into your WordPress posts or pages.
+You can build HTML-based content with this application, then use plugins that let you insert code into your posts or pages.

-Thrive Content Builder
+Thrive Content Builder – WordPress Plugin

 To learn more about this plugin, see this article:

-WordPress WYSIWYG Editor
+WordPress Visual Content Editor

-Link To Author Page In WordPress Post
+Link To Author Page In WordPress Blog Post

 Let’s “paste the content” into this field using the simple method described below.